Ju-On: The Grudge: Production

 Ju-On: The Grudge was filmed entirely in Tokyo.
-Some critics have identified loose connections between the story in the film and the traditional Japanese folktale Yotsuya Kaidan.

 Remake

 In 2004, Sony Pictures Entertainment released an American remake of the film.
 The film was directed by Takashi Shimizu and starring Sarah Michelle Gellar and Jason Behr.
-The main plot of the film followed Rika's experience within the house but with a different ending.
-Its sequel, The Grudge 2, however, mirrors a similar ending where Aubrey Davis meets the same fate as Rika.
+The main plot of the film follows Rika's experience within the house but with a different ending.
+Its sequel, The Grudge 2, however, mirrors a similar ending, where Aubrey Davis meets the same fate as Rika.

-A sidequel of the original 2004 American film was released on January 3, 2020.
+A sidequel and reboot of the original 2004 American film was released on 3 January 2020.

 Release

 Ju-on: The Grudge was shown on 18 October 2002 at the Screamfest Horror Film Festival in Los Angeles California under the title The Grudge.
-The film was also released as part of the Toronto International Film Festival's "Midnight Madness" screening in September 2003.
+The film was also screened as part of Midnight Madness at the Toronto International Film Festival in September 2003.

 Ju-On was given a limited theatrical release by Solar Films in the Philippines on 26 November 2003.
 The film received a limited theatrical release in the United States on 23 July 2004.

 In the United States, the film grossed a total of $325,680 from 23 July – 9 December 2004.

 Ju-on: The Grudge was released on DVD by Lions Gate on 9 November.
 The disc contains an audio commentary with Sam Raimi and Scott Spiegel and interviews with the cast and crew.

-A sequel to the film titled Ju-on: The Grudge 2 also directed by Shimizu was released in 2003.
+A sequel to the film titled Ju-on: The Grudge 2, also directed by Shimizu, was released in 2003.